Two dead in shopping mall shooting

 According to the timeline provided by police, the shooter entered Siam Paragon via BTS Link 2 at 3.35pm.
 Security video shows him carrying a shoulder bag as he walks to M floor five minutes later and then walks into a restroom.

-Video and still images posted on social media show a long-haired Thai male in a black shirt and camouflage pants, wearing a baseball cap with an American flag and carrying a handgun.

 At 4.10pm, gunshots were heard from inside the restroom, and the gunman walked out and kept firing.
 At 4.25pm he went to the second floor and continued shooting.
-A few minutes later he rode the escalator to the third floor and continued the shooting spree there.
+A few minutes later he rode the escalator to the third floor and continued shooting there.
 Police finally cornered him inside a furniture store on the third floor.
 He raised his arms slowly, put down his handgun and gave himself up.
-Officers moved in to cuff him.

-As the shootings were taking place, hundreds of people started fleeing the mall and milling about outside on Rama I Road in Pathum Wan district.
+As the shootings were taking place, hundreds of people started fleeing the mall on Rama I Road in Pathum Wan district.
 The entrances and exits of the mall were closed off.
 The BTS Skyway was also closed and the Skytrain was not stopping at the Siam BTS station.
-(Story continues below)

-The mall closed early but many people remained inside, most of them police, journalists and assorted VIPs who had come to be briefed, among them Prime Minister Srettha Thavisin.

-Chada Thaiset, the deputy interior minister currently leading a high-profile crackdown on influential figures, was ushered to the place where the suspect was being held, and began interrogating him in front of the cameras.

-Pol Gen Torsak subsequently cautioned that the suspect had certain rights as a minor, among them the right to be questioned in the presence of a counsellor.
+Video and still images posted on social media showed a male in a black shirt and camouflage pants, wearing a baseball cap and carrying a handgun.

 The suspect is reported to be a student at a private school in Bangkok and his parents are professors.
-When police searched the teen’s room at his home they found many rounds of ammunition including 49 9mm bullets and 15 spent shells of various sizes.
+When police searched the teen’s room at his home they found many rounds of ammunition.

-A search of his phone reportedly turned up videos of him practising using a firearm.
-(Story continues below)
+A search of his phone reportedly had videos of him practising using a gun.

-A police officer points to an airgun target found in the room of the Paragon shooting suspect.
-(Photo: Central Investigation Bureau Facebook)

 The shooting comes just days before the one-year anniversary of one of the bloodiest days in recent Thai history, when an ex-police officer armed with a knife and gun attacked a nursery, murdering 24 children and 12 adults.